 HDAI’s founder and CEO, Nassib Chamoun, is a serial entrepreneur who founded Aspect Medical Systems, which was later sold to Covidien and whose product remains the standard for measuring the effects of anesthesia during surgery.
 Collectively, the HDAI team has deployed healthcare technologies that have impacted the lives of millions of patients and published hundreds of evidence-based studies and abstracts related to the application of data science in health and medicine.

-Chamoun will be speaking on a panel at HIMSS with Google Cloud and Nuance Communications on Wednesday, March 11, 2020, from 1:00 to 2:00 p.m.
-EST, room W311A.
-The focus of the HIMSS panel is: Reactions from the Field — Artificial Intelligence and Machine Learning.
-HDAI will have experts on hand during HIMSS at booth #3840 to showcase their validated, predictive platform and discuss provider-specific solutions.
+Chamoun spoke on a panel at HIMSS 2020 with Google Cloud and Nuance Communications.
+The focus of the HIMSS panel was: Reactions from the Field — Artificial Intelligence and Machine Learning.

 Health Data Analytics Institute (HDAI) is an analytics company with a validated, predictive platform for measuring short- and long-term clinical risks.
 Our platform provides accurate healthcare predictors built on extensive underlying data assets unlocked by a sophisticated risk modeling methodology refined over 20 years.
 We work with progressive health systems, physician groups, and life sciences companies to support the development of effective and targeted treatments, the delivery of higher-quality patient care, and the provision of appropriate services for populations.
 For more information, please visit: HDAI.

 The Invus Group (Invus) is an evergreen equity investment platform with more than $8 billion of capital and principal offices in New York, Paris, and Hong Kong.
 The firm partners with owner-managers who aspire to transform their industries.
 For more information, please visit: www.invus.com